NextCenturyCorporation/dig/README.md

 the listing view, the details view, etc.  To allow for quick reconfiguration and begin decoupling the templates from the underlying data store, templates reference a configuration parameter passed from the server.
 This parameter, **euiConfigs**, contains descriptions of the search controls, facets, and data fields that should be displayed for a particular dataset.
-At present, a dataset corresponds to the elasticSearchIndex used to pull data from an ElasticSearch service.
+At present, a dataset corresponds to the Elasticsearch index used to pull data from an Elasticsearch service.
 The following sections describe the major elements of this configuration object.

 #### euiConfigs Structure